 Trucker blockade still in place at Pharr International Bridge

-The Pharr International Bridge remains open for business, even as truckers on the Mexican side of the bridge continue to block northbound lanes to protest Gov. Greg Abbott’s enhanced commercial vehicle inspections order.
+Truckers on the Mexican side of the Pharr International Bridge continued Tuesday to block northbound lanes to protest Gov. Greg Abbott’s enhanced commercial vehicle inspections order.

 Due to the current blockade on the Mexican side of the bi-national port of entry, traffic control measures have been put in place, the city of Pharr said in a news release.